 In the event of a vacancy, upon receipt of a report from the Appointments and Remuneration Committee, the directors meeting as the board of directors shall elect a chairman from among its members, who shall have the casting vote in the event of a tie.
 They shall also elect one or several vice-chairman, who may temporarily substitute the chairman of the board in the event that the chairman's position is vacant or the chairman is absent, ill or unable to attend.
-In the event that there is more than one vice-chairman of the board of directors, the vice-chairmen will be appointed as first vice-chairman, second vice-chairman, and so on, and shall substitute the chairman of the board in this order.
+In the event that there is more than one vicechairman of the board of directors, the vice-chairmen will be appointed as first vicechairman, second vice-chairman, and so on, and shall substitute the chairman of the board in this order.

 The position of chairman of the board of directors may be held by an executive director.
 In such a case, this appointment shall require a favorable vote by two thirds of the members of the board.
+The above notwithstanding, the chairman of the board of directors may not simultaneously hold the position of Chief Executive Officer.